Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Thus, at first glance, Rocket Italian appears to be more expensive than competitors like Pimsleur and Memrise.
 Basically, how it works is that Rocket breaks down their plans by learning level.

 The Level 1 beginner package costs around $150; the Levels 1 and 2 intermediate bundle costs $300; and their advanced bundle with Levels 1, 2 and 3 costs around $450.
-Or if you decide to purchase the 6-month package, that costs right around $75 per month.
+Or you can opt for the 6-month payment plan, that costs right around $75 per month.

 However, it is important to note here that you’ll almost never pay full price with Rocket, as they’re almost always running some sort of deal or special promotion.

-So do be sure to check for coupon codes before buying.
-In addition, just know that Rocket does offer a 20-day money back guarantee.
-It’s not as good as free trial, but close enough.
+Therefore, be sure to check for coupon codes before buying.
+In addition, just know that Rocket does offer a 60-day money back guarantee.
+They also offer a free trial as well in case you want to test out the program before buying.

 Rocket Italian Highlights